ortufte/ortufte.github.io/_posts/2020-02-29-caretaker_concierge_-_an_mvc_sinatra_application.markdown

 I learned a lot during the Sinatra project phase, and though I'm looking forward to getting back to labs with test suites and green check boxes on lessons, I really enjoyed challenging myself and building something that will hopefully become useful to people in the future!

 If you're interested in checking it out, or have any helpful feedback, here's a link to the github repo: [https://github.com/ortufte/caretaker-concierge](http://)

+Here's a link to the video walkthru I did, showing what a user is able to do with the app at this point in time: https://youtu.be/iTpFmEAkVOI